 One of the first things you need to know about referring to someone with the right pronouns is that you should never assume - but if you get it wrong, it’s okay, it happens.
 Deliberately getting it wrong is not okay.
-Whatever their gender identity, a person who frequently is misgendered or referred to with the wrong pronouns will much prefer that you ask (politely) than assume.
+Whatever their gender identity, a person who is frequently misgendered or referred to with the wrong pronouns would probably prefer for you to (politely) ask rather than assume.
 But this is different for everyone.
 Also remember that asking someone for their pronouns might unintentionally “out” them.
 If you’re in a group, maybe you can ask a friend of theirs what pronouns to use - or listen to how they refer to themselves.
 Whatever the case, isn’t it always better to make someone feel good, than not try at all?
-Often, those who are gender-fluid or non-binary use “they” and “them” pronouns as in English they are gender neutral.
+Often, those who are gender-fluid or non-binary use the gender-neutral terms “they” and “them”.
 Some people use “ze” or “zey” too.
 You can also add an x, for example in womxn, Latinx, humxn.

 Non-binary, gender fluid, gender non-conforming

-I, and many before me, would argue that gender is all performance.
+Many would argue that gender is all performance.
 The concept of being non-binary or gender fluid is a desire to explore gender identities and expressions outside of the dichotomous “male/female” world we live in.
-Famous examples would be David Bowie, Peaches, Ezra Miller, Jill Soloway or Prince.
+Famous examples include David Bowie, Peaches, Ezra Miller, Jill Soloway or Prince.
 What purpose does a stereotype (the alpha male, the weak woman) or cliché serve?
 Why do men have to be strong and women emotional?
 It isn’t science - it’s social conditioning, and non-binary folks are making a conscious effort to confront it.
-Isn’t that the most powerful, brave, political thing you could ever do?
+Isn’t that the most powerful, brave and political thing you could ever do?

-“Passing” is used to refer to when someone who is transgender, transexual or in drag “passes” as the gender with which they identify, essentially, that when they walk down the street, another person would look at them and assume they were the gender that they identify as.
+“Passing” is used to refer to when someone who is transgender, transexual or in drag “passes” as the gender with which they identify, essentially, that when they walk down the street, another person looks at them and assumes they are the gender that they identify as.

 Cis-gendered or cis

-Cis-gendered refers to people who identify with the gender identity that they have been given at birth.
+Cis-gendered refers to people who identify with the gender identity that they've been given at birth.

 Polyamory, non-monogamy, open relationships and swingers

-Three isn’t necessarily a crowd… as we move further and further in time away from the concept of a woman needing to marry in order to secure her finances and keep the bloodline going, more and more people are rejecting not just the idea of happily-ever-after consisting of babies and marriage, but moving towards living sexually and emotionally freer and fuller lives.
+Three isn’t necessarily a crowd… as we move beyond the concept of a woman needing to marry in order to secure her finances and keep the bloodline going, more and more people are rejecting not just the idea of happily-ever-after consisting of babies and marriage, but moving towards living sexually and emotionally freer and fuller lives.
 There are different ways to explore this however, which is where all the different terms come in.
 Open relationships usually refer to a couple who have sex with other people.
 Polyamorous people want to have intimate relationships with multiple people.
 Non-monogamous people tend to reject the idea of monogamy and fluctuate between having open-relationships or being polyamorous.
 Swingers are couples who like having sex with other couples - whether that is all together, or in a kind of “swap” situation.
-Although it’s cheesy, “You Me Her” is one of very few instances of seeing a “thruple” (three-way couple) on tv.

 Pansexuality encompasses a sexual attraction to all people no matter their gender or genitalia.
 It is considered by some to be more inclusive than the term “bisexual” as “bi” refers to a binary, and thus implies a sexual attraction to only people identifying within the binary as either male or female.